Take Care: Background and recording

+Canadian singer The Weeknd stated in a 2013 interview that half of the tracks he had written for his 2011 debut mixtape House of Balloons did happen to end up on Take Care.
+The singer said he “gave up almost half of [his] album” but that he is “thankful” because he would not know where he would be if it “wasn’t for the light [Drake] shined on [him].”
+Drake and the album's producer Noah "40" Shebib claimed the statement to be false.
 Several producers were revealed to be working with Drake on Take Care other than Noah "40" Shebib (who is the main producer of the album), including T-Minus, the xx's Jamie Smith and Boi-1da (who is a long-time Drake collaborator).
 He had initially recruited 9th Wonder for the album.
 He even appeared on 9th's documentary The Wonder Year and expressed his desire to make a number one hit with him, however, in an interview about a month prior to the slated release date, 9th said that he was not on the album.
 9th states that was a part of the reason, because he was going through an A&R and playing beats for them as opposed to the artist himself, which he is opposed to.
 Drake had also been planning on having Q-Tip, DJ Premier, and the Neptunes as producers on the album, but those projects fell through as well.
 Several artists were confirmed as collaborators with Drake on Take Care consist of Stevie Wonder, Kendrick Lamar, Chantal Kreviazuk, André 3000, Rick Ross, Lil Wayne, Nicki Minaj and Rihanna.
 He had initially reached out to Phonte of the group Little Brother (who is a major influence on his career).
 The track was made for Take Care, but did not make it for the album, due to an issue he had with the producer.
 Drake admits in an interview to "dropping the ball" on the project and is optimistic about a future collaboration with Phonte.
-He also wanted to collaborate with Justin Timberlake stating, "The song was gonna be dope," it was produced by Noah "40" Shebib.
-"It was solid, a solid little look.
+Another planned collaboration that never came to fruition would have featured Justin Timberlake.
+Reflecting on the unreleased song, Drake remarked: "It was solid, a solid little look.
 But he's so immersed in the acting thing, and I don't blame him, he's doing great at it.
 He was just like, 'I really want to work.
 I just can't do it right now.
-But we'll work as soon as I'm back in the studio."
+But we'll work as soon as I'm back in the studio.'"
 They later collaborated on the song "Cabaret" for Timberlake's 2013 album The 20/20 Experience - 2 of 2.